 He said firms with twenty or fewer employees create two-thirds of all new jobs.
 Nonetheless, many job seekers start their search with IBM, Goldman Sachs and Google, but forget to apply to the thousands of smaller firms that are doing the bulk of hiring.
 Multiply your chances of finding a first-job by targeting smaller companies.

 Look for startups that are adding a number of employees in a given year.
 Reading profiles of companies in business publications reveals the startups that are thriving and hiring.
-For example, according to Portland Business Journal, Opal Labs—a software company out of Portland, Oregon—recently received a $2.1M seed funding round and is planning on hiring staff.
-They mention in February of 2014 as expecting to hire between 25 to 30 people by the end of the year.
+For example, Chicago-based startup EarlyBird recently secured $4 million in seed funding and said it plans to use the money to expand its engineering, product, marketing and operations teams.

 It’s not uncommon to see popular startups doubling their staff in a single year.
 Search for companies that have recently received funding and that have a track record of growth.